 Do they post all day just because they’re bored or because they want likes and attention from their followers?
 Whatever the reason, posting too often makes your kids waste time that should be spent on other, more rewarding things.

 Regular use of TikTok, as a viewer or content creator, will increase your child’s digital footprint.
 In essence, this poses serious TikTok security risks as your kids are vulnerable to scams and stalked by bad guys (especially sexual attackers).

 As mentioned, because TikTok has many popular songs and anyone can create content, your child is very likely to come across profanity and say inappropriate words with their age.

 This is not to mention how many children risk their lives to follow dangerous Tiktok challenges without thinking about whether doing this could affect their health and safety, which does it all for the sake of drawing attention and popularity.

 Some of the bad things about Tiktok are dangerous TikTok challenges like the Sihouette challenge where the person filming the clip (usually a woman) will stand in the doorway, pose sexy, or dance to arbitrary music.
 The backlit red light makes the girls appear like a mysterious print that is both seductive and cleverly showing off their body lines.

 However, the Silhouette Challenge has posed serious problems when there are people who take advantage of this to edit TikTok videos that expose women’s bodies.
 Some edited clips are posted online without the consent of the owner.

 Risk of being sexually assaulted online

-- Continually increase awareness and update about risks on the Internet and on social media to teach your child to understand and proactively stay away or notify you when he sees something that concerns him.
+- Continually increase awareness of the dangers of Tiktok or risks on the Internet to teach your child to understand and proactively stay away or notify you when he sees something that concerns him.